 In your heating and cooling system, the temperature and humidity from outside have to be adjusted before it can be cycled throughout your home.
 Whether you are heating or cooling, your HVAC system generates condensation.
 The condensation needs to drain.
 The condensation moves through the condensate drain line to the condensate drain pan.
 The pan then feeds the excess water outside.

-Spotting HVAC Condensate Drain Pan Problems
+Spot HVAC Condensate Drain Pan Problems

 If you don’t know your furnace has a condensate drain line and pan, you may not realize problems can form inside your HVAC system and home.
 If you have problems with your HVAC condensate drain pan, you might notice some of these symptoms:

 Smells inside your home

-- Higher energy bills
+Higher energy bills

-- A decrease in your indoor air quality
+Poor indoor air quality

-- Growth of mold inside your home
+Mold growth inside your home

-Causes of Problems
+Causes of HVAC Water Leaks